deathkiller/jazz2-native/README.md

 ### Android
 * Download the game
-* Copy original *Jazz Jackrabbit 2* directory to `‹Storage›/Android/data/jazz2.resurrection/files/Source/`
+* Copy contents of original *Jazz Jackrabbit 2* directory to `‹Storage›/Android/data/jazz2.resurrection/files/Source/`
 * Install `Jazz2.apk` or `Jazz2_x86-64.apk` on the device
 * Run the newly installed application

-`‹Storage›` *is usually internal storage on your device.* `Content` *directory is included directly in APK file.
+`‹Storage›` *is usually internal storage on your device.* `Content` *directory is included directly in APK file, no action is needed.
 The game requires device with **Android 5.0** (or newer) and **OpenGL ES 3.0** support.
 Cache is recreated during intro cinematics on the first startup.*

 ### Xbox (Universal Windows Platform)
 * Download the game
 * Install `Jazz2.cer` certificate (the application is self-signed)
 * Install `Jazz2.msixbundle` package
 * Run the newly installed application
-* Copy original *Jazz Jackrabbit 2* directory to destination shown in the main menu
+* Copy contents of original *Jazz Jackrabbit 2* directory to destination shown in the main menu
 * Run the application again